ALDH2-consortium/aldh2-consortium.github.io/_tabs/How-To-Get-Involved.md

 ### Aim 3: Investigate the role of *ALDH2* genotype on risk (and if available, severity) of infectious disease.

 **Necessary data: *ALDH2* genotype on any cohort participants with infection data are required**.
 For a list of infectious diseases and severity we are considering, please see below.
-However, we are also considering other diseases, so please do check with us if they could be included.
+However, we are also considering other diseases, so please do check with us if they could be included!

 ![Desktop View](/assets/Aim3.jpg){: width="700" height="400" }